Walt13/Bike_Share_Case_Study/README.md

 in Chicago are cold, and sometimes below freezing.
 - The top stations that casual riders started their rides from were close to the shore of Lake Michigan, and near recreational areas such as parks or the Navy Pier.
-For members, their top stations were in more of the residential and commercial areas of Chicago.
+For members, their top stations were more in the residential and commercial areas of Chicago.